michaeltelford/broken_link_finder/README.md

     $ ruby main.rb

+## Output

-If broken links are found then the output should look something like:
+If broken links are found then the output will look something like:

 ```text
 Below is a breakdown of the different pages and their broken links...